SOM-Research/Gitana/README.md

 - **extractor/issue_tracker_bugzilla/issue2db_main.py** imports the data from the Bugzilla tracker
  - you can set the **URL** to the Bugzilla repository, the number of **PROCESSES** (default 30) launched to extract the data from it and the target **PRODUCT**
 - **extractor/issue_tracker_bugzilla/issueupdate.py** updates the DB content with the lastest modifications in the Bugzilla tracker
- - Note that this script will update the issues already stored in Gitana.
+ - Note that this script will update only the issues already stored in Gitana.
 This operation is automatically performed by issue2db_main.py

 ### Gitana extensions